White Ensign: United Kingdom (including British Overseas Territories and Crown Dependencies)

 The White Ensign flying from St Martin-in-the-Fields church in Trafalgar Square, London.

+The Navy Royal inaugurated squadron colours during the reign of Elizabeth I (1558-1603) to subdivide the English fleet into three squadrons.
+There were three classes of admirals and differentiated by using coloured flags.
+There would be three Commanders titled, in order of precedence, as Admiral of the Red Squadron, Admiral of the White Squadron, and Admiral of the Blue Squadron.
+These were abolished as promotional ranks in 1864.

 Royal Navy ships and submarines wear the White Ensign at all times when underway on the surface.
 The White Ensign may also be worn on a gaff, and may be shifted to the starboard yardarm when at sea.
 When alongside, the White Ensign is worn at the stern, with the Union Jack flag flown as a jack at the bow, during daylight hours.
 The logo of Royal Navy features a waving White Ensign at the top.

 The White Ensign is worn at the mastheads when Royal Navy ships are dressed on special occasions such as the King's birthday, and may be similarly be worn by foreign warships when in British waters when dressed in honour of a British holiday or when firing a salute to British authorities.
 The White Ensign may also be worn by the boats of commissioned ships.
 Yachts of the Royal Yacht Squadron and the Trinity House vessels when escorting the British Monarch (King or Queen of the United Kingdom) are also permitted to wear the White Ensign.